Centerpin Fishing For Salmon: Guide Tips and Tricks

 I just discussed covering the water from one side to the other, but covering the water can also mean from top to bottom, or surface to bottom.

-Now for salmon fishing in rivers, they are usually very close to the bottom, and much of the time it’s very difficult to tell how deep they are.
+For salmon fishing in rivers, they are usually very close to the bottom, and much of the time it’s very difficult to tell how deep they are.
 This means you need to get your bait down to the fish if you want to catch them.

 However, at times I have seen them suspending 3 feet down in a 10-foot deep hole, and if your bait is on the bottom you won’t catch any fish.

-Many guys make the mistake of either dragging their baits along the bottom or drifting their bait too far over the heads of the fish and they rarely make adjustments to their floats.
+Many guys make the mistake of either dragging their baits along the bottom or drifting their bait too far over the heads of the fish, and they rarely make adjustments to their floats.
 I tell all my students that the first thing they want to do in every spot that the fish is to find the bottom.

-Find the bottom and you will often find the salmon.
-It’s actually rare to see the salmon suspended more than a few feet off the bottom and far more common for them to be a few inches off the bottom.
+Find the bottom, and you will often find the salmon.
+It’s actually rare to see the salmon suspended more than a few feet off the bottom, and far more common for them to be a few inches off the bottom.

 To find the bottom, I start by guessing the depth of the spot just by looking at the pool and trying to see if I can see the bottom or not, then I adjust my float to what I think the depth might be, I usually start shallower than deeper and make a drift.

-If I can’t see the bottom I may start with a 6-foot leader and see what happens.
+If I can’t see the bottom, I may start with a 6-foot leader and see what happens.

 The first drift is to see if the bait catches the bottom or if the float keeps tilting downriver fast.
-If this happens I’m likely dragging my bait along the bottom.
+If this happens, I’m likely dragging my bait along the bottom.

 Using the right float and using the right bait can really help you learn how to find the bottom better.